aquasecurity/tracee/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] New and existing unit tests pass locally with my changes.
 - [ ] Any dependent changes have been merged and published already.

+## Git Log Checklist:

+My commits logs have:

+- [ ] Separate subject from body with a blank line.
+- [ ] Limit the subject line to 50 characters.
+- [ ] Capitalize the subject line.
+- [ ] Do not end the subject line with a period.
+- [ ] Use the imperative mood in the subject line.
+- [ ] Wrap the body at 72 characters.
+- [ ] Use the body to explain what and why instead of how.